 • Average Home Value: $700,000

-• Nearest Metro Station: White Flint and Grosvenor-Strathmore on the Red Line
+• Nearest Metro: White Flint and Grosvenor-Strathmore (Red Line)

 Silver Spring, MD